 • Participate in a TAR prep cohort and attend 5 workshops designed to prepare students to propose and implement a TAR project (1 semester)

-• Propose a Teaching as Research (TAR) project (culmination project of TAR prep cohort)
+• Propose a Teaching-as-Research (TAR) project (culmination project of TAR prep cohort)

-• Implement a “Teaching as Research (TAR)” project (1 semester or summer term)
+• Implement a Teaching-as-Research (TAR) project (1 semester or summer term)

 • Attend bi-weekly Implementation cohort meetings during the semester (or summer) they implement their project